AI and the Rise of Networked Robotics

 What was particularly striking about the movie was a relatively new vision of robots as networked, and in this case, connected subjects of a cloud-based artificial intelligence (AI) named VIKI (Virtual Interactive Kinetic Intelligence).
 VIKI is the central computer for U.S. Robotics (USR), a major manufacturer of robots.
 One of their newest models is the humanoid-looking NS-5 model, equipped with advanced artificial intelligence and speech recognition capabilities, allowing them to communicate fluently and naturally with humans and the AI.
 “She” has been communicating with the NS-5s and sending software updates via their persistent network connection outside the oversight of USR management.

 The book tends to see robotics and even AI as autonomous, stand-alone systems.
-A primary focus was on ASIMO (Advanced Step in Innovative Mobility), Honda’s humanoid-shaped robot, which was recently discontinued.
-But not without a storied history.
+A primary focus was on ASIMO (Advanced Step in Innovative Mobility), Honda’s humanoid-shaped robot, that was recently discontinued, but not without a storied history.
 ASIMO was animated to be very lifelike, but its actions were entirely prescribed by its programmers.

 Beyond Turing

 Kaku continues with concerns about AI’s common sense and consciousness issues, including discussions about reverse engineering animal and human brains to find ways to increase computerized intelligence.
-Below I recount some of Kaku’s important observations about AI and robotics, and go on to stress the importance of networked AI for robotics and the potential for the disruption of human labor practices in population-challenged societies.
+Below I recount some of Kaku’s important observations about AI and robotics, and go on to stress the importance of networked AI for robotics and the potential for the disruption of human labor practices, especially in population-challenged societies such as Italy and South Korea.

 Pattern Recognition and Machine Learning

 Kaku pointed to two problems with AI and robotics: “common sense” and pattern recognition.
-Both are needed for automated tasks such as Full Self-Driving (FSD).
+Both are needed for autonomous tasks such as Full Self-Driving (FSD) and household tasks.
 He predicted common sense would be solved with the “brute force” of computing power and by the development of a “encyclopedia of thought” by endeavors such as CYC, a long-term AI project by Douglas B. Lenat, who founded Cycorp, Inc. CYC sought to capture common sense by assembling a comprehensive knowledge base covering basic ontological concepts and rules.
 The Austin-based company focused on implicit knowledge like how to walk and ride a bicycle.
 CYC eventually developed a powerful reasoning engine and natural language interfaces for enterprise applications like medical services.

 AI made significant advancements in solving the pattern recognition problem by developing and applying machine learning techniques roughly categorized into supervised, unsupervised, and reinforcement learning.
 These are briefly: learning from labeled data to make predictions, identifying patterns in unlabeled data, and learning to make decisions through rewards and penalties in an interactive environment.
 Labeled data “supervises” the machine to produce your desired information.
-Unsupervised learning is beneficial when you need to identify patterns and make decisions.
+Unsupervised learning is beneficial when you need to identify patterns from large amounts of scattered data and make decisions.
 Reinforced learning is similar to human learning, where the algorithm interacts with its environment and gets a positive or negative reward.

 The need for labeled data for training machine learning algorithms dates back to the early days of AI research.
 Researchers in pattern recognition, natural language processing, and computer vision have long relied on manually labeled datasets to develop and evaluate algorithms.
 Crowdsourcing platforms made obtaining labeled datasets for machine learning tasks easier at a relatively low cost and with quick turnaround times.
 Further improvements would improve the accuracy, efficiency, speed, and scalability of AI labeling.